 Currently, the most popular platform for tracking and reporting swim data is Garmin.
 However there are a number of newer competitors on the market with both watches as well as goggles having the ability to track, report and visualize swimming information.

-The most easily obtainable and somewhat interesting metric reported is the SWOLF score.
-SWOLF is an abbreviation for “Swim Golf”, and is a score obtained by adding together your strokes per length, and the time for the length.
+One of the most intriguing and easily accessible metrics provided is the SWOLF score.
+SWOLF, short for “Swim Golf,” is a score obtained by adding together the number of strokes per length and the time it takes to complete that length.

 If if SPL * rate = time, then we are curious about what SPL + time or SWOLF can tell us?

 A) SPL is high and time is high = high SWOLF and inefficient swimming

 B) SPL is high and time is low = medium SWOLF and improved efficiency